SnowflurrySDK/Snowflurry.jl/docs/src/tutorials/run_circuit_virtual.md

 ```

 !!! note
-	The reason the number of measured values for states `00` and `11` are not necessarily equal is due to the fact that `VirtualQPU` tries to mimick the statistical nature of a real hardware.
-By increasing the `shots_count` the experiment will can confirm that the probability of `00` and `11` are equal.
+	The reason the number of measured values for states `00` and `11` are not necessarily equal is due to the fact that `VirtualQPU` tries to mimic the statistical nature of real hardware.
+By increasing the `shots_count` the experiment will confirm that the probability of `00` and `11` are equal.

-The virtual QPU currently mimicks an ideal hardware with no error.
-In future versions, we expect to add noise models and also models for other sources of error such as crosstalk, thermal noise, etc.
+The virtual QPU currently mimics an ideal hardware with no error.
+In future versions, we expect to add noise models for sources such as crosstalk, thermal noise, etc.

-In the next tutorial, we will show how to submit a job to a real quantum processing hardware.
+In the next tutorial, we will show how to submit a job to real quantum processing hardware.